Monday, 12 November 2012

 An obvious path crosses the field after Whim Plantation

 After a brief downhill stroll through the woods, we returned to Hathersage, the starting point of the day's adventure.
-This is a great, if not very popular walk, that takes in some of the Dark Peaks most iconic scenery.
-In addition to the fantastic natural spectacle, there's loads of history to be found if you know where to look and plenty to keep you entertained for an entire day.
-No walk around this area needs to be the same as there are paths crisscrossing the entire area and that's sure to keep me coming back again and again.
+This is a fantastic, if highly popular, walk that takes in some of the Dark Peak’s most iconic scenery.
+In addition to the natural spectacle, there is a wealth of history to discover if you know where to look, providing more than enough to keep you entertained for an entire day.
+No two walks in this area need to be the same, as the network of paths crisscrossing the moorland ensures there is always something new to see—and it's certainly enough to keep me coming back again and again.

 That and the fantastic Outside in Hathersage.